simon912/Hoopstation/README.md

 Features:
 -	Catalog - collection of items for users to look through and potentially buy

-Features left to include
+-   List of NBA matches - to see all the previous NBA matches that was conducted for the past few years Features left to include
 -	Cart - allows user to add an item before purchasing them
 -	Gamification: